-Essential Mac Apps You Should be Using in 2019
+Essential Mac Apps You Should be Using in 2020

-Thankfully, there are tons of apps that can solve this problem for you and Magnet is my favourite amongst them all.
-I mean, it’s easy to setup and use, it’s cheap and it works all the time.
+Thankfully, there are tons of apps that can solve this problem for you and Magnet is my favorite amongst them all.
+I mean, it’s easy to set up and use, it’s cheap and it works all the time.
 With Magnet, you can easily assign your apps into different halves or corners of your screen and arrange apps side by side (or up and down).
 The utility lives in your Mac’s menu bar and works whenever it is called upon.

 If you are not ready to pay even that, you can use VEER (free) or Spectacle (free) both of which are free window management utilities for Mac and frankly work great.
 Whichever window management software that you decide to go with, the point here is that you should use one as it will help you a lot while working on two or more apps side by side.

 If you feel like working for hours on your Mac and still not getting things done then you should try out Timing.
-Timing is a simple time tracker app which automatically tracks everything you do on you Mac and gives you a detailed chart of that data.
+Timing is a simple time tracker app that automatically tracks everything you do on your Mac and gives you a detailed chart of that data.
 Before I used timing, I used to waste a ton of time on doing frivolous things on my Mac and wasted time, all the while feeling I have been working.

 If you think that a task is miss-categorized, you can easily change that and Timing will record the tasks correctly in the future.
 There’s also a timeline feature which allows you to see how productive you were in the past weeks and even months.
-If you are someone who doesn’t know where his/her time is consumed while working on the Mac, this is the best app which can help you figure out your weaknesses and become more productive in the process.
+If you are someone who doesn’t know where his/her time is consumed while working on the Mac, this is the best app that can help you figure out your weaknesses and become more productive in the process.

-Note: With the latest macOS Catalina, Apple has introduced Screen Time for Mac.
+Note: With macOS Catalina, Apple has introduced Screen Time for Mac.
 While it is not as powerful and extensive as Timing, it is a good free option for users who don’t need that many features and want simple time tracking only.

 Install: Free trial, pro plans start at $39

-Apple AirPods are the fastest selling accessory that the company has ever made and its users swear by its convenience.
+Apple AirPods are the fastest-selling accessory that the company has ever made and its users swear by its convenience.
 Thanks to the W1 Chip (H1 chip in the new AirPods), connecting them to your iOS devices is like a breeze.
 You just open the case next to your iPhone or iPad and they are connected within seconds.
 However, there is no such service for Macs.

 If you want something that not only works great but also looks cool, you can check out AirBuddy ($5+) which opens the iOS-like connectivity dialogue on your Mac.
 However, AirBuddy only works with Bluetooth accessories which come with W1 or H1 chips.
 So, you have to decide if you prefer functionality or a cool looking interface.

 All you need to do is hold down on the CMD key while you are using an app and it will pull up all the keyboard shortcuts that the app supports.
 This is great if you cannot remember keyboard shortcuts and commands.
-I find it especially useful in apps that I don’t use on regular basis.
+I find it especially useful in apps that I don’t use on a regular basis.
 If I forget some command, I just hold down the CMD key and find the one that I am looking for.
 In the image below, you can see the Cheat Sheet in action.
 Oh, and did I tell you that it’s completely free.

-That’s why Bartender has been a staple app for anyone who calls themselves pro Mac user.
+That’s why Bartender has been a staple app for anyone who calls themselves a pro-Mac user.
 The app allows users to host unlimited menu bar apps without crowding the menu bar.
 It does that by hiding extra icons that you don’t interact with on a regular basis.
 But don’t worry, the hidden apps can be easily accessed by clicking on the bartender icon.

 I also love the fact that bartender allows you to easily search for menu bar apps.
-Sometimes its hard to find apps that you are looking for by just looking at the small menu bar icons.
+Sometimes it’s hard to find apps that you are looking for by just looking at the small menu bar icons.
 In such cases, the instant search feature comes in really handy.
-Other features include the ability to automatically show and hide menu bar icons, rearrange menu bar items, completely hide menu bar items and more.
-The app comes with a 4 week free trial and costs $15 after that.
+Other features include the ability to automatically show and hide menu bar icons, rearrange menu bar items, completely hide menu bar items, and more.
+The app comes with a 4-week free trial and costs $15 after that.

 Install: Free trial, $15

-Till now, we have only seen Mac apps and utilities which are productive and will help you with a work.
-Let’s change that for a bit by including an app which I use and enjoy and waste a ton of time on.
+Till now, we have only seen Mac apps and utilities which are productive and will help you with work.
+Let’s change that for a bit by including an app that I use and enjoy and waste a ton of time on.
 The app I am talking about is called Flume and it’s a third-party client for Instagram which is awesome.

-While the app is a must have for any Instagram user, it is especially useful for Instagram influencers who wants to upload professional edited images and need extra insight into how their posts are performing.
+While the app is a must-have for any Instagram user, it is especially useful for Instagram influencers who wants to upload professionally edited images and need extra insight into how their posts are performing.
 I myself am not an influencer but I still enjoy editing photos on my Mac and then posting them on Instagram.

 Install: Free, $20

 Hazel is one of those apps that I install as soon as I get a new Mac.
 Hazel is my personal assistant which does all the grunt work thus freeing me to do important tasks.
-Hazel, for those of you who don’t know, is a file management and automation app which can save you hours upon hours of work once you set up the right rules.
+Hazel, for those of you who don’t know, is file management and automation app which can save you hours upon hours of work once you set up the right rules.

 This is a very small example of what Hazel can actually do.
 You can set rules which can move files, rename files, create a copy of files, delete files, sort files, and a combination of all those things.
-Thanks to Hazel, my desktop and download folders are never a heap of hot garbage because everything is renamed, categorised, tagged, and moved to a designated folder.
+Thanks to Hazel, my desktop and download folders are never a heap of hot garbage because everything is renamed, categorized, tagged, and moved to a designated folder.
 If file management is an issue that you have to deal with, you should download and use Hazel.

 Install: Free trial, $32

 Unclutter is a less-known Mac utility which is quite helpful.
 The app adds a handy shelf at the top which can hold files, notes, and clipboard items.
 You can access the shelf by moving your cursor at the top of the screen.
 I love this utility as it acts as a temporary holding place for files and text.